nais/doc/docs/persistence/influxdb.md

 # InfluxDB

 !!! warning "Deprecated"
     Aiven has informed us that they will discontinue support for InfluxDB.
-    The timeline is yet to be confirmed, but could be as early as end-of-year 2022.
-    We recommend that teams using InfluxDB today find other alternatives suitable for their use case.
+The timeline is yet to be confirmed and we recommend that teams using InfluxDB today find other alternatives.
+For many teams [BigQuery](./bigquery.md) will be a good alternative.

 ## Suggested alternative